realworldocaml/book/en/imperative-programming.md

 Memoization can be useful whenever you have a function that is expensive to recompute, and you don't mind caching old values indefinitely.
-One important caution: every time you create a memoized function, there's something of a built-in memory leak.
+One important caution: a memoized function by its nature leaks memory.
 As long as you hold on to the memoized function, you're holding every result it has returned thus far.

 Memoization is also useful for efficiently implementing some recursive algorithms.
 One good example is the algorithm for computing the _edit